-Hosting a webinar, webcast, virtual event, virtual class (whatever you call it) is a project that has a deadline (going live!).
-Even as software has gotten easier to use of the last couple decades, the greater and sometimes more challenging part of your work is managing people and promotion – herding the cats and getting the word out.
+Hosting a webinar, webcast, virtual event, or virtual class is a project with a deadline.
+Even as software has gotten easier to use of the last couple of decades, the greater and sometimes more challenging part of your work is managing people and promotion.

 What you'll find here:

 - What is “program management” versus “event management?”

 - What does “technology management” mean when you do that for us?

 Event management focuses on a single event or a set of them, but this tends to be for clients who see those events as discrete activities.

 Program management looks at the whole – all events, reporting for the whole (so you can see trends, etc., all the assets (recordings) that get produced, and more.
 Because clients looking to manage programs have usually done webinars in the past, there are questions like, “Can we migrate and manage all of our existing recordings with you?” and “Can I get regular reports formatted differently for different audiences?” that tend to emerge.

 What is included with Program Management?

 There are two answers: the shorter ‘top level’ deliverables and the deeper ‘let’s have a conversation’ deliverables.

 A few distinctives of how we approach program management include: